Relations between Aborigines and colonists

 Because Rudd was apologising for an attitude that may or may not have existed, rather than power to make race-based laws that definately existed, Rudd didn't have to answer questions about whether the Federal government should lose its power to make laws targeted at Aborigines or non-Aborigines that associated with Aborigines.

-Considering that various state laws prosecuted white men for having sexual relationships with Aboriginal women, and even prosecuted them for just being in the women's presence, it is really no surprise that almost 100,000 children of mixed heritage ended up not knowing who their mothers or fathers were.
+Considering that various state laws prosecuted white men for having sexual relationships with Aboriginal women, and even prosecuted them for just being in the women's presence, it is really no surprise that 100,000 children of mixed heritage ended up not knowing who their mothers or fathers were.
 For creating those laws, various state governments contributed to broken families.
 Despite contributing to family breakdown, there has yet to be a court case that has found that any state government used race over welfare when deciding whether to place mixed race children in the missions.
 It is unfortunate that, in the dispute over whether a law targeted mixed race children existed, the real lessons of history were not addressed.

 Stolen Generations in Australian movies